pbrisbin/indirect/README.md

 Valid keys in any table are:

-- `vars.x`: any arbitrary `x`, which can then be accessed as `${x}` in the values of other fields. `vars` can reference other `vars`, even those yet to be defined.
+- `vars.x`: any arbitrary `x`, which can then be accessed as `${x}` in the values of other fields

+  `vars` can reference other `vars`, even those yet to be defined.
+All environment variables, `name`, and `binary` are also made available for interpolation.

-- `binary`: required, absolute path where the _target_ executable lives.
+- `binary`: required, absolute path where the _target_ executable lives

-- `install`: optional, if defined, and `binary` is not present, this will be executed with `sh -c` to install it.
-If running this script does not produce an executable file at `binary`, `indirect` will error.
+- `install`: optional, if defined, and `binary` is not present, this will be executed with `sh -c` to install it

+  If running this script does not produce an executable file at `binary`, `indirect` will error

 ### Example